GeoffA12/supply-back-end/vehicles.md

 # Body as a JSON
 # What I, the API, am receiving
 {
-    "serviceType" : "dryCleaning",  # Could probably be an ENUM "orderID" : 123,
+    "serviceType" : DryCleaning",  # Could probably be an ENUM "orderID" : 123,
     "destination" : {
         "address1" : "3001 S Congress Ave",